Grow Cherry Trees...Buy Online From Nature Hills!

 Cherries have to be picked ripe, so watch for the first bird peck, and get out there to harvest your fair share.
 They do not ripen well after they have been picked.

 Some wise gardeners plant Serviceberries with their Cherries.
 They both ripen at the same time, and the birds will usually go after edible Serviceberries first.

 "Do I Need a Pollinating Partner for my Cherry Tree?"

 As a general rule, Sweet Cherries need a pollinizer to produce fruit, which is another Cherry that blooms at the same time.
 Please note that not all Sweet Cherries act as a pollinizer, so be sure to check the recommendations on the product pages.

 Most Sour Cherries are self-fruitful and do not need a pollinizer.
 But it's funny...you'll get a larger harvest from your self pollinating Cherry Trees if you include more than one Sour Cherry nearby.

 Get your fill of red, black, yellow and mottled cherries.
 As your new Cherry plants mature, you'll have a bounty to enjoy fresh or juiced.

 Fill your pantry with dried and canned cherries for the taste of summer.
 They freeze well, too!

-Click the photos of our in-stock Cherry trees to learn more, or call our plant experts at (888) 864-7663.
+Click the photos of our in-stock Cherry trees to learn more.
 Knowledgeable Nature Hills staff is here to help you place your order!